brittanyjoiner15/eui-event-template/docs/how_it_works.md

 ## Notable functions

 - Add Calendar Buttons
-  - Creates buttons for claendar
+  - Creates buttons with links to add to calendar
 - Rainbow letters
+  - Takes an array of letters and applies colors to each letter then brings them together for rainbow effect
 - Convert to local timezone

-## Data

-- Speaker data (JSON file)
-  - Format:
+  - Convert timestamps into a user's local timezone
-- Talk dat
+- Find speaker
+  - Return details about a speaker by looking up their name